theochem/horton/doc/dev_git.rst

 .. code-block:: ini

     [user]
-        name = {Replace by your official name: First.
-M. Last}
+        name = {Replace by your official name: First M. Last}
         email = {Replace by a decent e-mail address, cfr. corresponding author on a paper.}

     [color]